ThrowTheSwitch/Ceedling/README.md

 from just a few lines in its project configuration file.

 Because it handles all the nitty-gritty of rebuilds and becuase of Unity and CMock, Ceedling makes [Test-Driven Development][TDD] in C a breeze.
+It even provides handy backtrace debugging options for finding the source of crashing code exercised by your unit tests.

-Ceedling is also extensible with a simple plugin mechanism.
+Ceedling is extensible with a simple plugin mechanism.
 It comes with a number of [built-in plugins][ceedling-plugins] for code coverage, test suite report generation, Continuous Integration features, IDE integration, release library builds & dependency management, and more.